jbossdemocentral/rhdm7-loan-demo/README.md

 8. Click on "Import project".
 Enter the following as the repository URL: https://github.com/jbossdemocentral/rhdm7-loan-demo-repo.git , and click on "Import".

-9. Select "loan-application" and "Ok" button on the right-hand side of the screen.
+9. Select "loan-application" and click on the "Ok" button on the right-hand side of the screen.

 10. The project has simple data model (Loan & Applicant) and single decision table (loan-application) which contains the loan approval rule set.